 Advancements in injection molding are ongoing.
 New technologies and methods are constantly being developed to improve both part quality and process control.
 When it comes to optimizing the switch-over point, there are several trends we can expect to see more of in coming years:

-Advanced Sensors: To have better control of the switch point, we need advanced sensors to watch cavity pressure6, temperature, and flow rate in real time – and develop more sophisticated ones than are now available.
+To have better control of the switch point, we need advanced sensors to watch cavity pressure, temperature, and flow rate in real time – and develop more sophisticated ones than are now available.

 What Practical Advice do Manufacturers Have?